davelively14/locorum/README.md

 For deployed v0.1, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## v0.3 to do list
-- Add user authentication
+- Create Project
-- Create Project structure that can contain multiple searches
+  - General routes: edit, update
 - Create project_channel
 - Integrate with search_channel
 - Use CSV input and output